 FS 230 Studies In Foreign Film: 3 semester hours

 This course will study some of the most important foreign films (including films for the United Kingdom) that have been produced since the beginning of cinema history until the present.
-This course may study films form many different countries or concentrate on the cinema of only one country.
+This course may study films from many different countries or concentrate on the cinema of only one country.

 FS 240 History of Film: 3 semester hours